GEORGIA INTERFAITH POWER & LIGHT:

 Our Programs

 GIPL works at the local, state, and federal levels to advocate for clean energy legislation, fair water policy, and environmental justice for the future.
-Current priorities include federal Occupational Safety and Health standards, civic education and getting out the vote, advocating for permanent protections for the Blake Plateau, a deep-sea coral reef off the coast of Georgia, and mobilizing communities to engage in the Public Service Commission’s 2025 Integrated Resource Plan (IRP) proceedings.
+Current priorities include advocating for permanent protections for the Okefenokee Swamp, PFAS Transparency, conservation of the Blake Plateau (a deep-sea coral reef off the coast of Georgia), and mobilizing communities to engage in the Public Service Commission’s 2025 Integrated Resource Plan (IRP) proceedings.

 Our Advocacy Priorities